 Halfway Report

 As meetings have been conducted, the tables have been updated accordingly.
 Only a few weeks were missed for meetings in terms of Industry Meetings due to various reasons.
-The meetings that have been conducted were well received and had great feedback throughout the meetings.
+The meetings that have been conducted were well received and had great feedback throughout.
 My current point to work on is to increase my communication as there have been times where Industry Supervisors have been worried about my progression.
 Several meetings have not been done for Academic Meetings primarily due to heavily pivoting away from the academic side of the project and not specifically needing to speak with Academic Supervisor.

 For the progression of the project, Peter and I have setup weekly meetings on a Thursday morning, and I will be continually setting up weekly meetings, with Jodi and Stephen, depending on availability of all participants.